SquareBracketAssociates/Booklet-TestingInPharo/index.md

 ## Introduction

-Pharo is a unique environment in which you can start to write a test, execute it, and from the debugger grow your program.
+Pharo is a unique environment in which you can write a test, execute it, and from the raised debugger grow your program.
-We coined this powerful technique Xtreme Test Driven Design.
+We coined this powerful technique Xtreme Test-Driven Design.
 This is powerful because it gives you a unique situation where you are in close contact with the specific state of your program.
 There you can write your code interacting with a live organism \(the set of objects that are currently executing your program\).
 It gives you a unique opportunity to query and interact deeply with your objects.
+Another important point is that tests are at the center of your development flow, not just because you were told to do so but because tests help you develop faster and more robust software.

-Now describing Xtreme Test Driven Design feels like describing swimming among the fishes in a scuba diving session.
+Describing Xtreme Test-Driven Development feels like describing swimming among the fishes in a scuba diving session.
 It is difficult to transmit the sensation.
+Still, we explain Xtreme TDD in a full chapter using a simple example.

-Xtreme TDD takes its root in testing and this is why in this book we will describe unit testing in Pharo.
+Since Xtreme Test-Driven Development takes its root in unit testing, we will describe unit testing in Pharo.
-We will not explain Xtreme TDD more than that and if you want to try we suggest you to follow the video available at [http://rmod-pharo-mooc.lille.inria.fr/MOOC/PharoMOOC-Videos/EN/Week2/W2-Redo-EN-final.mp4](http://rmod-pharo-mooc.lille.inria.fr/MOOC/PharoMOOC-Videos/EN/Week2/W2-Redo-EN-final.mp4)

 ### Outline

 In this book, we will present how to test and develop testing strategies in Pharo.
-We will present the SUnit framework, but also DrTests a plugin architecture to propose extensions and analyses to improve your tests.
+We will present the SUnit framework and its extensions.
 We show that contrary to what is commonly believed, testing UI is possible and that you can take advantage of it.
 We present how to connect your GitHub repository to take advantage of integration services.
 We also present how to test web applications.